The USS Gerald R. Ford aircraft carrier is returning home after extended deployment defending Israel

 The Ford and its accompanying warships will be replaced by the amphibious assault ship the USS Bataan and its accompanying warships, the USS Mesa Verde and the USS Carter Hall.
 The three vessels had been in the Red Sea and have been transiting toward the Eastern Mediterranean over the last few days.

-The Ford will sail for home “in the coming days,” the U.S. 6th Fleet, the European-based U.S. naval command that’s responsible for ships sailing in the Mediterranean, said in a statement.
+The Ford will sail for home to the Norfolk, Va. area “in the coming days,” the U.S. 6th Fleet, the European-based U.S. naval command that’s responsible for ships sailing in the Mediterranean, said in a statement.

 The Ford was sent to the Eastern Mediterranean to be within striking distance of Israel since the day after Hamas’ Oct.
 7 attacks.
 The carrier stayed in the Eastern Mediterranean while its accompanying warships had sailed into the Red Sea, where they repeatedly intercepted incoming ballistic missiles and attack drones fired from Houthi-controlled Yemen.
 Defense Secretary Lloyd Austin visited the Ford last month.